Dave-Vallance/bt-ccxt-store/README.md

 ## CCXTStore

-Redesigned the way that the store is intialized, data and brokers are requested.
+Redesigned the way that the store is initialized, data and brokers are requested.
-The store now uses metaparams and has methods for `getbroker()` and `getdata()`.
+The store now uses meta params and has methods for `getbroker()` and `getdata()`.
 A store is initialized in a similar way to other backtrader stores. e.g

 ```